TorranceYang/RedditPoliticalAnalysis/README.md

 Again, these findings only demonstrate a snapshot of all the data that was generated from the regression models.
 To further examine the data and recreate our results, the accompanying r-script is included in r_data_analysis.

+## Conclusion

+Generally speaking, polarity is difficult to measure, but on a macro level view, we observed that the site's overall comment sentiments remained relatively the same level over the 3 different years.
+However, upon viewing specific controversial topics, we discovered some interesting trends.

+In most controversial topics, an increase in positive comments was matched with an increase in negative comments.
+Some topics, like Russia, were rarely discussed with extreme sentiments before the election, but got more polarized and heated afterwards.

+While it is hard to determine absolutely if Reddit is an echo chamber, we also saw that mentioning a combination of certain topics showed consistent popularity trends among Reddit users.

 ## Replicating Results